Skip to main content

 9. Filing a Car Insurance Claim in France

 The procedure after an accident or theft is governed by strict deadlines.
-Missing them can result in your claim being rejected.
+Missing them can result in your claim being rejected (Article L113-2 of the Insurance Code).

 Reporting Deadlines